GustaM0/testingpr/README.md

 Adicionando a partir de main

-Adiconando a partir de test
+Removendo a partir de test